Run or Walk Wild for Food and Farmers!

 All donations go to support USC’s work with seed-saving farmers in remote regions of the Central American country of Honduras.

-Our R4B-Toronto goal was to raise $10,000 to support the community-based agricultural, biodiversity and environmental initiatives of our local partner, FIPAH, the Foundation for Participatory Research with Honduran Farmers.
+Our R4B-Toronto goal is to raise $12,000 to support the community-based agricultural, biodiversity and environmental initiatives of our local partner, FIPAH, the Foundation for Participatory Research with Honduran Farmers.

 FIPAH works with women, men and young farmers to organize community-based agricultural research teams (CIALs), to help diversify their seed supply and develop hardier plant varieties that grow well on their soils.